Gender Pay Gap Report 2024

 Closing the Gap Further

-As previously reported fewer woman work in STEM sectors, and although there have been several initiatives implemented to try and encourage females into these sectors, small progress has been made.
+As previously reported fewer women work in STEM sectors, and although there have been several initiatives implemented to try and encourage females into these sectors, little progress has been made.
 Data from Women in STEM Statistics https://www.stemwomen.com/women-in-stem-percentages-of-women-in-stem-statistics report a year on year increase in the number of females in STEM sectors, however, there is still considerable work to be done before it is at the same level as the number of males, as shown in the below table.
+Unfortunately, there is no data available to show how this percentage has change in 2023 and 2024.

 Thistle Seafoods will continue to implement a fair recruitment process.
 Internally all employees have the opportunity to apply for positions advertised, and they are encouraged to do so.
 We provide extensive training to aid staff development, and to provide opportunities to those who might not currently have the necessary skills, experience, or qualifications but have a desire to progress.
-With regards to external candidates, we use a variety of recruitment methods such, attending careers fairs; advertising on our company website and social media sites, across job boards such as Indeed and Glassdoor, in newspapers and on the radio; and we use approved recruitment agencies.
+With regards to external candidates, we use a variety of recruitment methods such as: attending careers fairs; advertising on our company website and social media sites, and across job boards such as Indeed and Glassdoor; and we use approved recruitment agencies.
 The same screening process is applied to all applications, candidates participate in the same selection process, and we employ the candidate most suitable for the role.

 Approval for this statement